mozilla-platform-ops/android-tools/worker_health/README.md

 - pre-quarantine feature (quarantines several hosts) so there's less waiting for jobs to finish
 - command output is logged to file

+Potential issues:
+- If ssh is giving you issues with Bolt, append '--native-ssh' to your Bolt command.

 ```bash
 # for options
 ./safe_runner.py -h